Countdown to year-end: Are you on track to finish this tax year without stress?

-- Tax returns and W-2 preparation
+Tax returns and year-end bookkeeping tasks

-- Applicable ACA reporting
+Applicable ACA reporting

-- Missing tax identification numbers
+Missing tax identification numbers

-- Missing employee information
+Missing employee information

-- Shorter processing periods
+Shorter processing periods

-- Alternative package delivery methods
+Alternative package delivery methods

 It’s a long list.
 And there’s reason to be preoccupied with getting it all done and double checked.

-Above all, the top priority on your list to avoid potential W-2 filing errors has to be auditing your employee data.
+While you’ll need to keep up with this potential influx of changes from employees, above all, the top priority on your list to avoid potential W-2 filing errors has to be auditing your employee data.
 Confirm the following information is complete and accurate for each employee:

-- First and last name
+First and last name

-- Social Security number
+Social Security number

-- Address, city, state and zip code
+Address, city, state and ZIP code